goergen95/sensorbox-docu/_drafts/Assambly2.md

 - 1x MST Cover (3d Part)
 - 4x MST Lamella (3d Part)
 - 1x MST Bottom (3d Part)
+- 3x jumper cables Female in blue, yellow, violet
+- 3x jumper cables (despite if M of F, just need the cable) in blue, yellow, violet
-- Xx jumper cables
+- 4x jumper cables Male in white, brown, black, red

-Braze = löten

-lenghening = verlängern
+- 4x jumper cables (despite if M of F, just need the cable) in white, brown, black, red

+First lenghening each jumper cable (by color).
+Therefor connet both cables and braze them.
+Connect the long cables to the Sensors and braze them.
+Hint: Use heat-shrink tubings to seal the cables form wetness.

-insert the Lux-Sensor in the mount on the MST cover.
+Insert the Lux-Sensor in the mount on the MST cover.
 Hint: the jumpercables should be connected an soldered before.
 Paste the coverslip on the mounted Lux-Sensor .
 Ensure that the glue (glue-gun) is sealing the space between the coverslip and the mount and .
 Hint: cut some grooves in the cooled off glue to secure that water can drain.

 Connect all MST Lamellas to the MST cover and lead the jumper cables through the holes.